paprikka/sonnet.io/src/site/posts/snakes.md

 ![](/images/snakes/04.png)

 Generally, snakes shouldn't be pairing for longer than a day.
-So, just after the standup one team member is replaced by another.
+Hence, just after the standup one team member is replaced by another.
 This cycle repeats on the following day, creating a pattern like this:

 ![](/images/snakes/rotations.png)